 We plan to use G4MICE to simulate the MICE beam operating at 350 MeV/c.
-The rates and beam composition are expected to be different than at 220 MeV/c, the design momentum.
+The rates and beam composition are expected to be different than at 140 or 240MeV/c, the MICE design momentum.
 The higher momentum pions decay at a slower rate, so we expect a somewhat lower muon rate and a higher pion-to-muon ratio.
 Another difference is the relative production of higher momentum pions produced in the ISIS target.
 We are also very interested to learn how the measured MICE beam rates compare to the calculated and simulated rates.